A ghostwriter is someone who writes under the name of another writer, passing off their work as the work of the other writer.

 Not to be confused with the TV series, Ghostwriter.
 Also not to be confused with any author who writes about ghosts, or a ghost who just happens to be a writer.
 Also not the film, The Ghost Writer, which is about one, however.

-- One episode of Little Witch Academia sees Lotte trying to meet the author of her favorite book series.
+- Little Witch Academia (2017): "Night Fall" sees Lotte trying to meet the author of her favorite book series.
 She learns that the books have been written by multiple ghostwriters using the same name.
 She ends up taking over after the current ghostwriter retires.

 - In Jubei-chan, Sai Nanohana, father of the heroine Jiyu, is a ghostwriter of Jidaigeki novels about samurai.
 He proves to be dangerously Genre Savvy whenever the plot allows him to find out about the battles his daughter is involved in.
 In the sequel series, a major subplot involves Jiyu asking him to write an original novel, in a different genre, under his own name.
 He has to struggle with Writer's Block, and also has to try to keep his daughter from learning that one of his clients got him to do One Last Job as a ghostwriter.